ppatierno/nginx-strimzi-kafka-bridge/README.md

 ### OpenShift Route

-This repository also provides a OpenShift Route definition for exposing the Nginx reverse proxy.
+This repository also provides a OpenShift Route definition for exposing the Nginx reverse proxy outside of the cluster.

 ```shell
 oc apply -f kubernetes/nginx-route.yaml